vanamb/myfirsthtml/README.md

-# myfirsthtml
+# Personal Website

-#This is a test.
+#Hi, my name is Vana and I am learning how to use GitHub.
-#I am learning Github and will be using html to create a Page
+#This project is for my personal website, where I hope to demonstrate my skills and show work I have done.